pumasecurity/serverless-prey/cheetah/docs/NOTES.md

 token
 ```

-Querying the metadata service for the valid scopes:
+Querying the metadata service for the valid scopes.
+Wow, this is an insane amount of scopes available by default:

 ```bash
 curl -s -H "Metadata-Flavor: Google" http://metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/scopes